Teqwon-Norman/messenger-app/README.md

-# messenger-app
+# HaloTalk
-Real-time Messenger Clone
+A Real-time Message Application